Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Emcee: Richard Habal

-March 15 - Family Day Palarong Pambansa
+March 21, 2026 - Family Day Palarong Pambansa

-Venue: St Joseph’s college oval
+Venue: St Joseph’s College oval

 Emcee: Hazel Galang

-April 13 - 19 Holy Week and April 20 Easter Sunday Prayer Service then Easter egg hunting followed by Beach Clean Up
+March 29 - April 4, 2026 Holy Week and April 5 Easter Sunday Prayer Service then Easter egg hunting followed by Beach Clean Up

-Oras: 12nn - 3pm
+Oras: 1pm - 3pm

 Emcee: Jasmin Habal

 Description: There will be a prayer service to be led by the Religious sub-committee members followed by Easter egg hunting for the kids then family picnic at the beach.
-It will be ended with beach clean up.
+It will be ended with beach clean-up.
 This supports our religious and civic objectives.

 Oras: 10am to 6pm (Candidates)